aimanrazzi/sql-data-warehouse-project/README.md

 - **[Git Repository](https://github.com/):** Set up a GitHub account and repository to manage, version, and collaborate on your code efficiently.
 - **[DrawIO](https://www.drawio.com/):** Design data architecture, models, flows, and diagrams.
 - **[Notion](https://www.notion.com/):** All-in-one tool for project management and organization.
+- **[Notion Project Steps](https://www.notion.so/Data-Warehouse-Project-1d3d6741e9b78015bf3ef93862a2ffa0?pvs=4):** Access to All Project Phases and Tasks.

 ---